Watch the video: How to settle your debt fast through debt settlement

 |How to decide||You want to save more money, but you should have proper negotiation skills to convince your creditors to agree to settlement.||You want complete professional guidance to settle your debts, though you’ll have to pay a fee for the services provided.|

 Pros and cons of debt settlement

-- A The negative item will stay on your credit report for 7 years
+- Affect credit report negatively - The negative item will stay on your credit report for 7 years.

-Tips to settle debt for 10 cents on the dollar
+Tips to settle the debt for 10 cents on the dollar

 - 1 Check the SOL period of your state: Creditors cannot sue you after the Statute of Limitations (SOL) period is over.
 This means creditors can’t garnish your paycheck or levy your bank account once the SOL period is over.
 So, you can choose not to settle your debt.